 Clarify that not all WCAG 2.0 success criteria are being presented and discussed in this workshop.

-Describe the intent of accessibility requirements, and their relationship to barriers for people with disabilities and older people Also describe the broader benefits for mobile users, search engine optimization (SEO), and more.
+Describe the intent of accessibility requirements, and their relationship to barriers for people with disabilities and older people.
+Also describe the broader benefits for mobile users, search engine optimization (SEO), and more.

 Draw illustrative examples from sites and material that are relevant to the participants backgrounds, e.g. government, commerce, etc.